-Please note that the definitions in each of the example files supplied with the distribution assume that you are building Distributed TETware to use the socket network interface.
+Note: The definitions in each of the example files supplied with the distribution assume that you are building Distributed TETware to use the socket network interface.
+If you want to build TETware-Lite or use a different network interface, you may need to take a copy of one of the example files and edit it before it can be used.